+The Bank did not own foreclosed assets at December 31, 2021 and did not acquire any property via foreclosure in 2021.
 At December 31, 2020, the Bank owned \$3.8 million in foreclosed property, consisting exclusively of the residential property on Nantucket that was purchased at auction in January 2020 for \$3.6 million.
-This balance includes the capitalization of repairs and improvements completed by the Bank following acquisition, net of a writedown of \$100,000 recorded in the fourth quarter of 2020 to reflect the property's fair value.
-As of December 31, 2020, the Bank had executed an agreement to sell the property for \$3.975 million with closing scheduled for February 2021.
+This balance included the capitalization of repairs and improvements completed by the Bank following acquisition, net of a writedown of \$100,000 recorded in the fourth quarter of 2020 to reflect the property's fair value.
+The property was sold in 2021 and the Bank recorded a \$68,000 loss on the sale, included in foreclosure and related expenses.
 The Bank did not acquire any other property via foreclosure in 2020.
-At December 31, 2019, the Bank had no properties in foreclosed assets.
-The Bank did not acquire any property via foreclosure in 2019.